7up Logo

 7up Logo 2000

-The brand continues to develop, and the name on the logo is again returned to the oblique style, showing the rise.
-The movement this time is towards naturalness.
-To fully meet the definition, the owners change the recipe.
-But in the end, the wording “natural” was challenged, and the inscription appeared on the label: 100% natural flavors.
-It is displayed on a bright yellow ribbon under the brand’s name.
-The name itself has become very light, also symbolizing renewal and naturalness.
+The brand continues to evolve, and the logo name reverts to the diagonal style, reflecting the rise.
+This time, the movement is towards naturalness.
+To fully live up to this definition, the owners change the formulation.
+But in the end, the wording “natural” was challenged, and the label now reads “100% natural flavors.”
+It is placed on a bright yellow ribbon under the brand name.
+The name itself became very light, also symbolizing renewal and naturalness.

 2010 – 2015